Coronavorus subsides in state with 77 new reported deaths, 6,229 cases

 Miami-Dade climbed to 1,865, which is 196 more in one week.
 Broward increased to 803 with a rise of 58 in one week.

-Palm Beach County's death count is higher than 21 states, including Iowa at 926 with 11 more.
-Nevada is at 949, which is 20 ahead of Florida after gaining 29.
+Palm Beach County's death count is higher than 21 states, including Iowa at 930, with 4 more Sunday Nevada is at 957, which is 26 ahead of Florida after gaining 8.

+The state on Sunday identified 2 fatalities in Palm Beach County: an 84-year-old man and an 88-year-old woman.
+St. Lucie reported two women (78, 82) and a man (80).
+Martin added an 84-year-old man and a 74-yer-old woman.
+Indian River's fatality was an 88-year-old man and Okeechobee rose with two men (60, 75).

 Testing